cloudfoundry-attic/bosh-workspace/README.md

 repositories, that could precisely describe staging and production environments managed by BOSH.

-Later, the development of BOSH Workspace has been abandonned in favor of other tools like [Genesis](https://github.com/genesis-community/) v1, then v2.
+Later, the development of BOSH Workspace has been abandoned in favor of other tools like [Genesis](https://github.com/genesis-community/) v1, then v2.
 And on the BOSH side, the v2 CLI has deprecated Spiff and thus the way BOSH Workspace works.
 Plus, reference deployment manifests are progressively being distributed as